This article was originally published November 18, 2018 and has been updated on April 21, 2019.

 At first glance, having a digital-only system doesn’t seem like such a bad thing.
-You can easily play your games without inserting a disc, there would be no need to physically pick up games or have them shipped, and you can play them at midnight when they release.
+You can easily play your games without inserting a disc, there would be no need to pick up games or have them shipped physically, and you can play them at midnight when they release.
 Through those conveniences, however, a lot in the process is lost.
 The first of the losses come from the product themselves, for both the consumer and the game itself.
 By having no physical versions of titles, it means that the value of owning those games after purchase is zero.
 Of course, as a consumer, you still own the game, but there is no value outside of that.
 There is no market to resell should you want to, all the value remaining is stuck with that sole purchase and nothing else.
-This issue exists solely as a lack of digital game purchases not actually giving you ownership of the game, but rather access to it, resulting in the inability to trade or sell those games.
+This issue exists solely as a lack of digital game purchases not giving you ownership of the game, but rather access to it, resulting in the inability to trade or sell those games.
 By extension, this decimates the used game market as everything in a digital-only system is bound by your account.
 For those looking to share or buy a game on the cheap, a digital-only marketplace—at least in its current incarnation—completely removes the ability to do so and with it, several other businesses that are built off of it.
 Companies like Gamefly, Gamestop, and local game stores all lose out (for better or worse) as they are unable to resell products to a whole console, leaving only what the console developers provide (in this case, Game Pass).

 The most influential difference in price compared to the PC gaming market vs. the console market is competition.
 Many might believe Steam is the only true platform that exists for PC gaming, but in reality, there are dozens and dozens of different markets and platforms that you can purchase games on.
 Take for example GOG (Good Old Games) or Green Man Gaming, each fits into the marketplace in a different capacity.
 In the case of GOG, it is a similar type of company to Steam, it is a platform to play games, as well as a store to buy games and interact with players.
 For Green Man Gaming, they don’t have a platform to play their games on, instead, they act as third-party that strictly sells game keys to other platforms.
 In both of these cases, each acts as a form of competition in the PC gaming marketplace.
 One is competing for not only other game platforms but also the sales of those games to be on their platform, while the other is strictly in the business of selling codes for these platforms.
 Don’t like Steam or the price of a game on it?
 You can try GOG.
 Just looking for something cheaper?
 Maybe Green Man Gaming is a new venue to try.
 Because of the open nature of the PC gaming market, it welcomes in competition.
 Unfortunately, for the console market, this doesn’t exist.